BerndiVader/MythicDenizenAddon/readme.md

-# Denizen Support for MythicMobs 4.x.x
+# Denizen Support for MythicMobs 4.0.1 or higher

 #### dObjects: